 - Fast.
 Administration of the four intelligence subtests takes approximately 20-25 minutes; administering the memory assessment adds only 10 minutes.

 - Screening version is available.
 Derived from the RIAS, the Reynolds Intellectual Screening Test™ (RIST™) consists of one verbal subtest and one nonverbal subtest.
 This brief screening measure takes only 10 minutes to administer and helps to quickly identify individuals who need a more comprehensive intellectual assessment or an intellectual reevaluation.

 The RIAS includes a two-subtest Verbal Intelligence Index (VIX), a two-subtest Nonverbal Intelligence Index (NIX), and a Composite Intelligence Index (CIX), created by combining the VIX and NIX scores.
 The CIX assesses overall general intelligence (g), including the ability to reason, solve problems, and learn.
 A Composite Memory Index (CMX) is derived from the two supplementary memory subtests, Verbal Memory and Nonverbal Memory.

 - Normative data are based on 2,438 individuals ages 3-94 years residing in 41 states, matched to U.S. Census data for age, gender, geographic region, ethnicity, and years of education completed.

 - To obtain clinical normative data, the RIAS was administered to 507 individuals representing 15 different clinical groups within the following categories: organic syndromes, mental retardation, learning disability/ADHD, and psychiatric disorders.

 Foreign language versions available!
-The RIAS is also available in Spanish and Danish.
+The RIAS is also available in European Spanish and Danish.
 Contact our Customer Support Department at 1.800.331.8378 for information.